 Description: In stream threats assessments similar to the methodologies used by the USFWS and TNC are needed for enhancement basins.
 Conducting one of these threats assessments will identify key sites in need of restoration or improved management for future conservation efforts.

-Objective 3: By 2017, increase the length of adequate (≥30 meters wide) riparian buffer in high ranking basins by 15 stream miles.
+Objective 3: By 2018, increase the length of adequate (≥ 30 meters wide) riparian buffer by 15 stream miles or conduct at least 200 feet of stream bank stabilization in high ranking basins.

 Description: Riparian buffer zones are important for bank stabilization, reducing erosion, refuge for SGCN and filtering pollutants.
 We will work with public and private land owners to restore riparian buffers in high ranking basins.